Biography of NLSI Founder:

 Kithil is a named “Nationally Recognized Subject Matter Expert” with the DOE.

-His consulting projects have included seven assignments for NASA; nuclear facility safety studies for the DOE; airport projects in Dallas, Denver, and Miami; and assisting the Federal Aviation Administration, the National Weather Service, and Underwriters Laboratories to develop internal lightning protection codes.
+His consulting projects have included eleven assignments for NASA; nuclear facility safety studies for the DOE; airport projects in Dallas, Denver, and Miami; and assisting the Federal Aviation Administration, the National Weather Service, and Underwriters Laboratories to develop internal lightning protection codes.
 He is also a consultant to the US Golf Association.

 He has mentored organizations wishing to start their own lightning safety organizations in Bangladesh, Bhutan, Kenya, Malaysia, and Sri Lanka.